jakericedesigns/houdini_black_magic/README.md

 ```

-#MOVING ON TO THE SECOND WRANGLE.
-MAKE IT A DETAIL BOI
+# MOVING ON TO THE SECOND WRANGLE.
+MAKE IT A DETAIL BOYE

 Right click you vexpression and drop down a keyframe and set the vexpression language to python.
 BOOM we're in.

 We're going to do some ultra dumb shit, let's use python to write VEX.
 Like any python expression you need to return your result.
 So any string we return that contains vex code will get executed by this parameter.

-Let's start with this:

-SET THE BOTTOM ONE TO RUN IN PYTHON MODE
+# SET THE BOTTOM ONE TO RUN IN PYTHON MODE

 ```py
 node = hou.pwd()
 input = node.inputs()